ArtFXDev/silex-doc/docs/td/Renderfarm/Tractor/issues.md

 ## Running multiple commands on the same blade

 A task has multiple commands.
-You might think that one task means one computer and so commands are executed on the same blade, **you are wrong!**.
+You might think that one task means one computer and so commands are executed on the same blade, **you are wrong!**

 Since we want to mount the project's NAS before doing any rendering we want to do this in two commands.
 For a long time we had issues because it was mounting the network drive on another machine and therefore it didn't have access to the published files...